Eugenix94/BookVerse/README.md

 This is the Netflify deployed link of the main branch: https://bookverse01.netlify.app/

-I also made the Lite branch that's a simplified version of the main one.
+I also made the Lite branch that's a simplified version of the main.
 Check it out: https://bookeverselite.netlify.app/

-This project is a just an interesting experiment just made to easily seek titles through Open Library, The Internet Archive and The Library Of Congress.
+This project is a just an interesting experiment to let users easily seek titles through Open Library, The Internet Archive and The Library Of Congress all in one saerch engine.
+Its capabilities are still limited.

-Anyway, I'll update the code when I can, but feel free to contribute, or use it to find books or explore interesting titles.
+I'll update the code when I can, but feel free to contribute, or use it to find books or explore interesting titles.

 Thanks for checking it out!
 Have fun and stay educated.